ssuryanarayanan/Qi-Docs/docs/QiStreamBehaviors.rst

 Extrapolation
 ------------

-In addition to interpolations settings, stream behavior is also used to define how the stream extrapolates data. *ExtrapolationMode* acts as a master switch to determine whether extrapolation will occur and at which end of the data.
-When defined, *ExtrapolationMode* works with the *Mode* to determine how a stream responds to requests for an index that precedes or follows all of the data in the stream.
+In addition to interpolation settings, stream behavior is also used to define how the stream extrapolates data. ``ExtrapolationMode`` acts as a master switch to determine whether extrapolation occurs and at which end of the data.
+When defined, ``ExtrapolationMode`` works with the **Mode** to determine how a stream responds to requests for an index that precedes or follows all of the data in the stream.

-The following tables show how *ExtrapolationMode* affects returned values for each *Mode* value:
+The following tables show how ``ExtrapolationMode`` affects returned values for each **Mode** value:

-***ExtrapolationMode* with *Mode*\ =Default or Continuous**
+**ExtrapolationMode with Mode\ =Default or Continuous**

 +---------------------+---------------------+----------------------------+---------------------------+
 | ExtrapolationMode   | Enumeration value   | Index before data          | Index after data          |